If you are an organisation or individual seeking to create an effective future, the key medium you have to effect this is in how you meet with others.

 It is written as a straightforward guide to ensure that meetings are structured effectively, and that participants take full ownership of their impact on the ‘conversation’ that is happening through that structure.
 You can download a copy here.

-This resource is protected and is part of our Information Service.
-Subscription to the Inspirometer Information Service is free of charge and grants you free access to a wealth of meeting effectiveness resources and guidance.
+Subscription to the Inspirometer Information Service is free of charge and grants you instant access to a wealth of meeting effectiveness resources and guidance.
 It also provides you with regular updates direct to your mailbox at a frequency of your choosing.
-Use of this service is subject to our Terms and Conditions, which includes important information in respect of your rights under GDPR.

 ■ We will not use your information for any other purpose than to keep you informed of developments in meeting effectiveness and the Inspirometer system, and we will not share your information with others.